pylayers/pylayers/doc/index.rst

 Wireless Sensor Network, MANET, radio cooperation and relaying techniques, physical layer security, WBAN applications, advanced home automation, connected sensito-cognitive environments ...

+Pylayers is modular and designed to be easily extended, allowing it to evolve over the time as a tool for research and development in a wide range of communications and localization topics.

 Documentation
 =============